bookingactivities/booking-activities/readme.txt

 **Online payments with WooCommerce**

-* Calendars are automatically integrated to product pages
+* Calendars are automatically integrated to WooCommerce product pages
-* ★ Attach multiple calendars and activities to one product
+* ★ Attach multiple calendars and activities to one WC product
 * ★ **Cart expiration system**: bookings in the shopping cart are temporary
 * Auto-validation when payment is completed
-* ★ Order status and its bookings status are smartly bound
+* ★ WooCommerce order status and its bookings status are smartly bound
-* ★ Automatic refunds by coupon or via the gateway (if allowed)
+* ★ Automatic refunds by WC coupon or via the gateway (if allowed)

 **Manage reservations**